shunyihuang1997/Stats-628-Module-3/README.md

 'app.R' is the main shiny app code, which will take use functions in the 'py_fun.py' <br />

-Inside the Data Work folder:
+Inside the Data Work folder:<br />
-CA_Asian_business_review.csv is mainly used for NLP and text analyzing pusposes final_dataxxx.csv are maniny used for modeling purposes
+CA_Asian_business_review.csv is mainly used for NLP and text analyzing pusposes<br />
+final_dataxxx.csv are maniny used for modeling purposes<br />

 The Image folder contains two heatmaps of all features, and two htmls that were used in our shiny app